Sha'arei Shalom

-Sha'arei Shalom ("Gates of Peace"), also known as North Manchester Reform Congregation, is a Reform Jewish congregation and synagogue, located at Elms Street, Whitefield, in the Borough of Bury, Greater Manchester, England, in the United Kingdom.
+Sha'arei Shalom ("Gates of Peace") is a Progressive Jewish congregation and synagogue, located at Elms Street, Whitefield, in the Metropolitan Borough of Bury, Greater Manchester, England, in the United Kingdom.

-The congregation was established in 1977 and is affiliated to the Movement for Reform Judaism.
+The congregation was established in 1977 as the North Manchester Reform Congregation.

+Discussions took place in 2022 between Sha'arei Shalom and Manchester Reform Synagogue about a possible merger of the two congregations.
+As of February 2026, the congregations remain separate.